-In this paper we discuss a blockchainless approach, which is currently being implemented in iota [1], recently designed as a cryptocurrency for the Internet-of-Things industry.
-Of course, any theoretical analysis would be incomplete without feedback from a working version of such a system; we hope that soon such a feedback would be available.
+In this paper we discuss a blockchainless approach, which is currently being implemented in the cryptocurrency system called iota [1], recently designed as a cryptocurrency for the Internet-of-Things industry.
+We, however, focus more on general features and problems/difficulties that arise when one attempts to get rid of the blockchain, than on concrete details of iota's implementation.

-In general, iota works in the following way.
+In general, a tangle-based cryptocurrency works in the following way.
 Instead of the global blockchain, there is a DAG (= directed acyclic graph) that we call tangle.
 The transactions issued by nodes constitute the site set of the tangle (i.e., the tangle graph is the ledger for storing transactions).
 Its edge set is obtained in the following way: when a new transaction arrives, it must approve two1 previous transactions; these approvals are represented by directed edges, as shown on Figure 1 and others (on the pictures, times always goes from left to right).
 If there is no directed edge between transaction A and transaction B but there is a directed path of length at least two from A to B, we say that A indirectly approves B. There is also the "genesis" transaction, which is approved (directly or indirectly) by all other transactions, see Figure 2.
 The genesis is described in the following way.
 In the beginning there was an address with balance containing all the tokens.
 Then the genesis transaction sent these tokens to several other "founder" addresses.
 Let us stress that all the tokens were created in the genesis (no other tokens will be created), and there no mining in the sense "miners receive monetary rewards".